-Distraction thefts and violent crime, such as armed robbery, are an issue in Argentina, particularly in larger cities like Buenos Aires and Mendoza.
-Petty crime, such as pick-pocketing and bag-snatching, is common, especially in popular tourist and public areas, and on public transport.
+Distraction thefts and violent crime, such as armed robbery, are an issue in Argentina, particularly in larger cities like Buenos Aires, Mendoza and Rosario.
+Petty crime such as pick-pocketing, bag-snatching and mobile phone theft is common, especially in popular tourist and public areas, and on public transport.

 There have been reports of ‘express kidnappings’ in Argentina, where criminals abduct a victim for a short amount of time and force them to withdraw funds from automatic teller machines (ATMs) to secure their release.
-To reduce the risk of this occurring we recommend you use ATMs located inside banks during daylight hours.
+To reduce the risk of this occurring we recommend that you use ATMs located indoors in banks, hotels, supermarkets or shopping centres during daylight hours.

-The Metropolitan police in Buenos Aires operate a multi-lingual phone line for tourists, which can be accessed by dialling 4309 9700 extension 6422 or they can be contacted via email: firstname.lastname@example.org.
-This office operates from 8am to 8pm.
-The 24 hours number for the police in Buenos Aires is 103 but please note that the operators might not be able to take calls in English.
+The tourist police in the city of Buenos Aires operates a multi-lingual phone line for tourists, which can be accessed by dialling (+549) 11 5050 3293 or (+549) 11 5050 9260 (from within Argentina).
+They are physically located at Av Corrientes 436 in Buenos Aires city and their email is firstname.lastname@example.org.
+The national 24 hour emergency number is 911, but please note that the operators might not be able to take calls in English.

-Protests and demonstrations occur regularly in Buenos Aires and occasionally in other major cities as well.
+Protests, demonstrations and organised strikes occur regularly in Buenos Aires and occasionally in other major cities as well.
 These may sometimes block roads, causing delays and disruption to public transport.

 New Zealanders in Argentina are advised to avoid all protests and demonstrations as even those intended to be peaceful have the potential to result in violence.
 We recommend monitoring local media for information on upcoming demonstrations and complying with any instructions and restrictions issued by the local authorities.

-Irrespective of the branding on ATMs (e.g. – carrying a ‘Plus’ system sign) you may need to try several machines before meeting with success.
-Similarly, some types credit cards will not work in some stores or restaurants.
-Visitors may wish to consider travelling with two different types of credit card to increase chances of success.
+Irrespective of the branding on ATMs you may need to try several machines before finding one that works for your card.
+Similarly, some types of credit cards may not work in some stores or restaurants.
+Consider travelling with two different types of credit cards to avoid issues.

-New Zealanders travelling or living in Argentina should have a comprehensive travel insurance policy in place.
+It is advisable that New Zealanders travelling in Argentina should have a comprehensive travel insurance policy in place.

 New Zealanders in Argentina are encouraged to register their details with the Ministry of Foreign Affairs and Trade.